Top Market News: What Happened In Investing Today

 (The real question is "How much is the Tesla obelisk worth?
 Wikipedia)

 Tesla (NASDAQ:TSLA) CEO Elon Musk says Tesla's valuation is too high.
 CEOs are usually known for talking their stocks up, so, hmm, what to make of this.
-Musk's behavior reminds me of Steve Wynn's knack for issuing Wynn (WYNN) shares on price increases, most notably in 2007.
+Musk's behavior reminds me of Steve Wynn's knack for issuing Wynn (NASDAQ:WYNN) shares on price increases, most notably in 2007.
 A quick Google fails to turn up any think pieces about the two men's similarities.
 I would probably read that blog post.

 Meanwhile:

-- Cisco -7.5% after guidance dampens expectations (CSCO)
+- Cisco -7.5% after guidance dampens expectations (NASDAQ:CSCO)

-- Facebook to broadcast weekly MLB games, ESL matches (FB)
+- Facebook to broadcast weekly MLB games, ESL matches (NASDAQ:FB)

 - FCC approval vote starts process of net neutrality rollback